mcasimir/bootwire/README.md

 Application and dependencies bootstrap for node.js.

-## A super-minimal and robust way to boot and compose application dependencies using ES6.
+## A super-minimal way to boot and compose application dependencies using ES6.

 Bootwire is a very simple library that leverages ES6 destructuring to provide a _no-black-magick-please_ way to boot node js applications